EthancRich/EthancRich/README.md

 - 👋 Hi, I’m @EthancRich
 - 👀 I’m interested in creating projects in order to learn and develop the skills taught along my journey toward a CS degree.
-- 🌱 I’m currently learning more advanced Java systems like JavaFX, and also dipping my toes into Python.
+- 🌱 I’m currently learning more programming languages like JavaScript, C++, Python, and others.
 - 💞️ I’m not looking to collaborate on projects just yet, but I am open to suggestions and input on my projects.
 - 📫 You can reach me by email: ethanc.rich@gmail.com